 This blog is about the almost universal use of the term “the Other” to designate unwarranted prejudice in the perpetrator of [ThoughtCrimes].
 Presumably, the bigot views his antagonist as not quite human in the same way he is, i.e. he is Other.
 The notion of “the Other” comes from two sources, as far as I can tell: 1.
-German Idealism that sees subjectivity as the human condition; and 2.
+German Idealism that sees subjectivity as the human condition (drawing on Plato and Kant); and 2.
 The psychoanalytic method of Melanie Klein, namely her theory of projective identification.
 It was taken up by Frankfurt School critical theorists in the early 1940s as far as I can tell, followers of Kantian subjectivism.

 What projective identification asserts as truth is as follows: there are no real irreconcilable conflicts of interest in the world.
 Rather, the prejudiced person projects his own unacceptable (inner, evil) thoughts upon an enemy, who then appears as a monster deserving of annihilation, and at the very least must be controlled.
 Clearly, a strong dose of multiculturalism will cure the hateful individual, and with such salutary instruction, wars will cease and irrational parties will meekly submit to arbitration by a rational mediator skilled at finding “common ground.”

 In all my work, I have fought this strategy, not because I like fighting (as in shooting wars), but because I don’t submit to the notion of a “neutral” liberal state that practices the coercive harmonizing of conflicting interest groups and ideologies.
 My therapist at UCLA warned? me that a dream revealed that I was fearful of submitting to my doctoral committee, and he was relieved when I finally got my degree (then he confessed that he disapproved of my prior “defiance”.
 Wonder ye why I liked Orwell’s 1984?).